rstudio/rsconnect/guide/guide.md

 ### Important Note on GitHub Packages

-Only packages that are installed from GitHub with the `devtools::install_github` using the **latest** version of `devtools` are supported.
-This means that packages that you have previously installed from GitHub using `devtools`, may need to be reinstalled before you can deploy your application.
+:warning: Only packages that are installed from GitHub with the `devtools::install_github` using the **latest** version of `devtools` are supported.
+This means that packages that you have previously installed from GitHub using `devtools`, **must** be reinstalled before you can deploy your application.

 __If you are getting an error such as "PackageSourceError" when you attempt to deploy, this is